-Since starting Brown Girl Trauma, I have read stories from people around the world sharing why they don’t feel comfortable talking about their emotional trauma.
+Through my journey with Brown Girl Trauma, I have read stories from people worldwide sharing why they don’t feel comfortable talking about their emotional trauma.

 What is Emotional Trauma?